 - Turn the knob until the internal cage is snug, but not uncomfortable, on your child’s head.

-- If the helmet does NOT have a dial-adjust knob, it should have some pads that come in various widths to widen or loosen the inside of the helmet.
+- If the helmet does NOT have a dial-adjust knob, it should have some pads that come in various widths to widen or tighten the inside of the helmet.

 - SHAKE TEST: To check that the helmet is tightened correctly, have your child shake their head back and forth (without it buckled).
 The helmet should stay firmly in place.